 I highly recommend taking in the majesty of the Chicago skyline from 110 floors up.
 This is a great way to start your first day in Chicago to understand how massive her sprawl really is.
 Plan on going before sunset to give yourself time to get to the top then watch the magic unfold as the sun sets and the city lights dust across the city as far as your eye can see.
 Its truly a humbling and inspiring experience.
 I would highly recommend purchasing the City PASS for the Sky Deck as well as a few of the other places they include that I suggest on this post.

 I love green space.
-Grant park is a peaceful oasis steps from the bustle of the Chicago streets.
+Both Millenium Park and Grant park is a peaceful oasis cradled from the bustle of the Chicago streets.
+The iconic Cloud Gate sits just steps into Millenium Park.
 There are playground areas and isolated reading benches and a stunning landmark,Buckingham Fountain.
 As in any city park, there are events and festivals held regularly.
-Refer to the DO321 page for Grant Park to see what is happening during your visit.
+Refer to local publications and the parks websites to see what is happening during your visit.
 Grab a sandwich and snacks and give yourself an afternoon enjoying the park before heading out for a night on the town.

 You know me, I'm a sucker for a good ghost tour, but I always try to get in a history or architecture tour in any city I visit.
 Chicago has SO MANY TOURS!
 Top on my list is the Prohibition Tour where you get to visit Chicago's speakeasies and learn more about the dark history of alcohol during prohibition.
 This tour does not include the cost of cocktails as you travel, so bring a little extra to sip as you learn.
 TheChicago First Lady Tour is a great way to learn about the iconic architecture of Chicago from the comfort of a boat!
 And good news, you can Sip and Sail on the First Lady Tour, they have a full bar that is available for a separate price.
 I also tried to check out the Free Chicago Walking Tours.
 Because this is run locally as the tour guide is available, the calendar is limited to getting the tour you may want when it fits within your schedule.
 But this is run by passionate Chicago locals who are excited to take you on a journey of their city.
 Give it a try if it works with you agenda!